-Concept Definition Exemplars Community- Based Practice Community-based care is healthcare provided to people living in a defined geographic area, whether a small neighborhood within a large urban area or a large area of rural residents.
-In contrast to community health and public health nursing, which are population-based and focus on the health of the whole community, community-based care centers on individual and family healthcare needs.
-Community-based practice sites can be as varied as neighborhood clinics, patients' homes, long-term care facilities, schools, churches, and prisons.
-Almost 30% of RNs work in such nonacute patient care settings, and this number is growing.
-When healthcare is provided in the community, the nurse must adapt to the patient's environment and blend clinical skills with flexibility (Taylor, 2019).
-Immunizations Injury/Illness Prevention Communication Communication is the process that people use to exchange information, in which they simultaneously send and receive messages both verbally and nonverbally (Videbeck, 2020).
-Assertive Communication Documentation Group Process Reporting Therapeutic Communication Critical Thinking Critical thinking is an approach to thinking that is systematic, purposeful, exacting, disciplined, comprehensive, based on intellectual standards, and, as a result, well-reasoned (Taylor, 2019).
+Concept Definition Exemplars Critical Thinking Critical thinking is an approach to thinking that is systematic, purposeful, exacting, disciplined, comprehensive, based on intellectual standards, and, as a result, well-reasoned (Taylor, 2023).
 Clinical Decision Making Concept Mapping Culture Culture is a shared system of beliefs, values, and behavioral expectations that provides social structure for daily living.
-Culture influences roles and interactions with others, as well as within families and communities, and is apparent in the attitudes and institutions unique to particular groups (Taylor, 2019).
+Culture influences roles and interactions with others, as well as within families and communities, and is apparent in the attitudes and institutions unique to particular groups (Taylor, 2023).
 Acculturation Cultural Sensitivity/ Multiculturalism Discrimination Health/Healthcare Disparity Religion Stereotyping Values and Beliefs Development Development is an orderly pattern of changes in structure, thoughts, feelings, or behaviors resulting from maturation, experiences, and learning.
-Development is a dynamic and continuous process as one proceeds through life, characterized by a series of ascents, plateaus, and declines (Taylor, 2019).
-Attention Deficit Hyperactivity Disorder (ADHD) Autism Cerebral Palsy Down Syndrome Failure to Thrive

-Concept Definition Exemplars Diversity Diversity within a society refers to differences among people in cultural background, racial and ethnic origin, religion, language, physical size, gender, sexual orientation, age, disability, socioeconomic status, occupational status, and geographic location.
-Nurses must be sensitive to diversity by not imposing personal beliefs on others, avoiding stereotyping, and recognizing the impact that these differences may make on clients' healthcare decisions and practices (Taylor, 2019).
-Abilities Age Gender Individual Life Experiences Race Sexual Orientation Vulnerable Populations Elimination Elimination is the removal of waste products from the body through the skin, lungs, kidneys, and intestines via the processes of perspiration, expiration, urination, and defecation (Taylor, 2019).
-Benign Prostatic Hypertrophy (BPH) Bladder Incontinence and Retention Bowel Incontinence Constipation/Impaction Irritable Bowel Disease Kidney Stones End of Life End of life refers to the processes of dying and the care required by those who are approaching death (Hinkle, Cheever, & Overbauch, 2022). • Organ Donation • Pediatric End-of-Life Care • Persistent Vegetative State (PVS) Ethics Ethics is a system dealing with standards of character and behavior related to what is right and wrong (Taylor, 2019).
-ANA Code of Ethics Ethical Dilemmas Ethical Principles ICN Code of Ethics Patient Confidentiality Patient Rights Evidence-Based Practice Evidence-based practice in nursing is a problem-solving approach to making clinical decisions, using the best evidence available (considered "best" because it is collected from sources such as published research, national standards and guidelines, and reviews of targeted literature) (Taylor, 2019).
-Best Practices Community Preferences Develop a Question Identifying Clinical Questions Individual Preferences Patient Care Guidelines
+Development is a dynamic and continuous progresses as the individual progresses through life, characterized by a series of ascents, plateaus, and declines (Taylor, 2023).
+Attention Deficit Hyperactivity Disorder (ADHD) Autism Cerebral Palsy Down Syndrome Failure to Thrive Diversity Diversity is the coexistence of different ethnic, sex assigned at birth, racial, and socioeconomic groups within one social unit.
+These groups include, but are not limited to, people of varying religion, language, physical size, sexual orientation, age, disability, occupational status, and geographic location (Taylor, 2023).
+Abilities Age Gender Individual Life Experiences Race Sexual Orientation Vulnerable Populations Elimination Elimination is the removal of waste products from the body through the skin, lungs, kidneys, and intestines via the processes of perspiration, expiration, urination, and defecation (Taylor, 2023).
+Benign Prostatic Hypertrophy (BPH) Bladder Incontinence and Retention Bowel Incontinence Constipation/Impaction Irritable Bowel Disease Kidney Stones End of Life End of life refers to the processes of dying and the care required by those who are approaching death (Hinkle, Cheever, & Overbauch, 2022).
+Organ Donation Pediatric End-of-Life Care Persistent Vegetative State (PVS)